50 ways to spread holiday cheer and bring joy to their world

 Christmas music gets almost everyone feeling very merry.

 - Need to liven up a holiday party?
 Turn on some tunes!
 Even better—ask everyone in advance what their favorite Christmas songs are and have a playlist ready to go.
-You’re sure to hear old favorites and find some new ones.
+You’re sure to hear nostalgic favorites and find some new ones.

 - Wanna get the kids away from the video games?
 Pump up the volume on the Bluetooth speaker or pull out the guitars and turn your living room into a karaoke bar or concert hall.